John Palmer (cricketer)

 John Palmer (29 March 1881 – 14 June 1928) was an English cricketer.
 Palmer was a right-handed batsman who bowled right-arm medium pace.
 He was born at Ibstock, Leicestershire.

 Palmer made his first-class debut for Leicestershire against Essex in the 1906 County Championship at Aylestone Road, Leicester.
-He made two further first-class appearances in that season's County Championship, against Kent and Northamptonshire.
+He made two addition first-class appearances in that season's County Championship, playing against Kent and Northamptonshire.
 In his three matches, he took 8 wickets at an average of 26.12, with best figures of 3/14.
 With the bat he scored 27 runs at an average of 5.40, with a high score of 13.

-He died at the village of his birth on 14 June 1928.
-His son George also played first-class cricket.
+He died in his birth village on 14 June 1928.
+His son, George, also played first-class cricket.